-An appropriate Magister Technologiae or an equivalent qualification.
-See General Rules G25.
+MPhil Quality Management, M-Tech Quality or an equivalent qualification.
+See General RulesG25.

 Note I Unless otherwise indicated all Year/Course marks will comprise 40% of the final examination mark.
 The examination shall comprise 60% of the final mark.

 Note 2 Unless otherwise indicated all courses are of one semester duration.